Fatima

 The Greatest Miracle

-On October 13, 1917, in the Portuguese village of Fatima, there occurred a miracle that is far and away the most stunning event of modern times because it was witnessed by an estimated 70,000 people, atheists included; also because the facts in question were acknowledged by Portugal’s anticlerical press.
+On October 13, 1917, in the Portuguese village of Fátima, there occurred a miracle that is by far the most stunning event of modern times because it was witnessed by an estimated 70,000 people, atheists included; also because the facts in question were acknowledged by Portugal’s anticlerical press.

 The Story

-What happened may be simply told.
-On May 13, 1917, a ten-year-old shepherdess by the name of Lucia Santos, accompanied by her cousins, Jacinta and Francisco Marto (aged 7 and 9), came home after pasturing their sheep and reported that Mary, the mother of Jesus, had appeared to them, urging prayer and mortification in reparation for sin.
-She had said, additionally, that she would return on the 13th day of each succeeding month and work a great miracle on October 13 so “that all may believe.”
+On May 13, 1917, a ten-year-old shepherdess by the name of Lúcia Santos, accompanied by her cousins, Jacinta and Francisco Marto (aged 7 and 9), came home after pasturing their sheep.
+They reported that Mary, the mother of Jesus, had appeared to them, urging prayer and mortification in reparation for sin.
+She had said, additionally, that she would return on the 13th day of the next five months, and work a great miracle on October 13 so “that all may believe.”

 The Circumstances